coachgibbo/Notion-Helper/README.md

 3. Update ItemFactory to create the new Item based on its id.
 Also remember to update the relevant Command or Script methods.
 4. The Item will be created with the default UI.
 A new class that extends ItemFragment can be created in /view/fragments to provide a unique item UI.

-## To-do List
-1. Add functionality to UpdateDailyTasksItem *DONE*

-   a.
-Each template page will be PATCHED (Update Page) so that it's reset to date = today and status = 'not started' *DONE*

-        i.
-Create new API for Update Page *DONE*

-        ii.
-Store template page ID's somewhere *DONE*

-        iii.
-Create logic for doing the reset *DONE*
-2. Create widget for AddDailyTaskItem
-5. Create ViewNextDailyTaskItem that will display the task that has status="not started", date=today and order=min(tasks)
-6. Create widget for ViewNextDailyTaskItem
-7. Add a habit tracker command and perhaps widget
-8. Add a script-running widget
-10. Clean up code smells and create an architecture diagram
-11. Add clean up database command